Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Conclusions

-We propose a generalization of Mirror Prox algorithm for VI's with monotone operator given with some inexactness.
+\if 0 We propose a generalization of Mirror Prox algorithm for VIs with monotone operator given with some inexactness.
 In the particular case of H\"older-continuous operator, our algorithm is universal with respect to H\"older parameters.
-Note that some adaptive method proposed in \cite{Malitsky2018}, but only for for Lipschitz-continuous operators and Euclidean prox-structure.
 We also present how restart technique can be applied to accelerate our method under additional assumption of strong monotonicity of the operator.
-It would be interesting to understand, whether the dual extrapolation technique \cite{nesterov2007dual} can be extended for the case of inexact oracle and to obtain a universal method.
-To show the advantages of the proposed \cref{Alg:UMP}, a series of numerical experiments were performed for different examples and reported in \cref{S:numerics}.
+It would be interesting to understand, whether the dual extrapolation technique can be extended for the case of inexact oracle and to obtain a universal method.
+To show the advantages of the proposed Algorithm \ref{Alg:UMP}, a series of numerical experiments were performed and reported in Appendix B. \fi